debnet/fallout/README.md

 It provides a local instance listening in `http://127.0.0.1:8000` with PostgreSQL and Redis as service.

+By default, the administrator account is `admin` with password `admin`.

 #### From Python

 Like any Django project, you can start a development webserver with this command line: